 module load forgeand then

-- When DDT starts, select the option to "Attach to an already running program".
+- Select the option to "Attach to an already running program".

 - In that dialog box, make sure the appropriate MPI implementation is selected.
 If not, click the "Change MPI" button and select the proper one.

 - If the node which launched

 mpirunis not listed after the word "Hosts", click on "Choose Hosts".

 - Type the host name in the resulting dialog box and click "OK".

 - Click "OK" to return.